Updated February 2019

 In my experience, newbie nursing moms will benefit greatly from a nursing pillow.
 A newborn can conceivably spend four hours a day on the boob (pardon?), so it behooves you to get comfy.

 Nursing pillows are designed to be used while mom is sitting upright.
 An alternative approach is “laid back nursing,” which many feel is a more natural position.
 If you find that laid back nursing is more comfortable, these pillows won’t be of much use.

 Pro tip: Having more than one nursing pillow is very convenient, especially if you have a two-story house.
-You don’t want to run upstairs to get your damn pillow every time you want to nurse (and believe me, you won’t want to nurse without it).
+You don’t want to run upstairs to get your darn pillow every time you want to nurse (and believe me, you won’t want to nurse without it).

 There are five pillows that mommies love (in order of price) ~